MayKoder/Space-Partitioning/docs/index.md

 | 1.000         | 1.000.000   checks | 3.000 checks |
 | 10.000        | 100,000,000‬ checks | 40.000 checks|

-There's also lots of data tree structures, like Octree used in 3D space.
+There's also lots of data tree structure, like Octree used in 3D space.

 ---
 ## Different approaches by different games

 There are a lot of games using Space Partitioning these days, it's almost a "must", but in the old days of video games, space partitioning wasn't so common.
 Some games like **DOOM**, **Quake** and **Wolfenstein** used BSP implementations to render 3D graphics.

 DOOM used a BSP (Binary Space Partitioning) tree to solve the VSD problem.
-This BSP allowed the DOOM developers to build complex 3D maps that could be rendered at real with slow PC's.
+This BSP allowed the DOOM developers to build complex 3D maps that could be rendered in real with slow PC's.

-Wolfenstein in the other hand used a marching raycast method and build the maps in a grid, making the rendering process fast enought for slow computers, but this also created a limiting factor on the level design aspect in the game.
+Wolfenstein in the other hand used a marching request method and build the maps in a grid, making the rendering process fast enough for slow computers, but this also created a limiting factor on the level design aspect in the game.

 You can read more about VSD and BSP [here](https://twobithistory.org/2019/11/06/doom-bsp.html).

 Also, any RTS game or any other game that manages large numbers of entities must use space partitioning to manage units, collisions, logic...

-There is not a lot of info about it but games like [World War Z](https://www.epicgames.com/store/es-MX/product/world-war-z/home) must use some sort of space partitioning or ECS system to work with large ammounts of entities.
+There is not a lot of info about it, but games like [World War Z](https://www.epicgames.com/store/es-MX/product/world-war-z/home) must use some sort of space partitioning or ECS system to work with large amounts of entities.

 <br>
 <p align="center">